 We intend to seek distribution and marketing partners for our current products outside the U.S. and may market planned products in international markets.
-Our joint venture has obtained a CE Mark certification for CoSense and Serenz and they are therefore authorized for sale in the E.U.; however, in order to market these products in Asia, Latin America and other foreign jurisdictions, we must obtain separate regulatory approvals.
+Our joint venture has obtained a CE Mark certification for CoSense and it is therefore authorized for sale in the E.U.; however, in order to market products in Asia, Latin America and other foreign jurisdictions, we must obtain separate regulatory approvals.